ronakupadhyaya/SQL/day2/normalize/README.md

 ### Part 4: PokeBay

 Design the schema for an auction site where Pokemon can be bought and sold.
+Go to the folder `sql/day2/normalize` and create migrations to create a normalized schema.
+Run `db-migrate up` to test your migration.

 Your schema should support the following features:

 1. **User registration**